The Pink Star - The Most Expensive Ring Ever

 A diamond is put under 10x magnification to identify any inclusions or blemishes.
 A diamond which receives an internally flawless rating is rare because less than 3% of jewellery is given this rating.
 Being internally flawless means that there were no inclusions present in the diamond, only blemishes.

-You can read more about this in our article "The 4 Cs of The Diamond World - Clarity" here.
+You can read more about this in our article: Diamond Guide - Clarity.

 What Does Fancy Vivid Mean?